Abakaliki: Education

 Ebonyi State University main campus is located on the outskirts of the city.

 Religion

-Abakaliki people like other southeastern Nigerians are predominantly Christians.
-Other religious faith like Traditionalist, Islam, etc. are practiced by handful of the natives as well as non-natives from other parts of the country.
-Roman Catholic, Presbyterian, Anglican and other Pentecostal missions are the dominant Christian faiths.
+Abakaliki people like other southeastern Nigerians are predominantly Christian.
+Other religious faiths like Traditionalist, Islam, etc. are practiced by handfuls of natives as well as non-natives from other parts of the country.
+Roman Catholic, Presbyterian, Anglican and Pentecostal missions are the dominant Christian faiths.
 On March 1, 1973, the city was made the seat of the Roman Catholic Diocese of Abakaliki.